nathants/libaws/readme.md

   - aws.
   - your code.

-- aws resources are uniquely identified by name.
+- aws infrastructure is uniquely identified by name.
-  - all aws resources share a private namespace scoped to account/region. use good names.
+  - all aws infrastructure share a private namespace scoped to account/region. use good names.
   - except s3, which shares a public namespace scoped to earth. use better names.

 - mutative operations manipulate aws state.